jthomperoo/predictive-horizontal-pod-autoscaler/README.md

     * Initial Readiness Delay.
 * Runs in Kubernetes as a standard Pod.

+## How does it work?

+This project works by calculating the number of replicas a resource should have, then storing these values and using statistical models against them to produce predictions for the future.
+These predictions are compared and can be used instead of the raw replica count calculated by the Horizontal Pod Autoscaler logic.

 ## More information

 See the [wiki for more information, such as guides and references](https://predictive-horizontal-pod-autoscaler.readthedocs.io/en/latest/).

+See the [`examples/` directory](./examples) for working code samples.

 ## Developing this project

 ### Environment

 Developing this project requires these dependencies:

 * [Go](https://golang.org/doc/install) >= `1.13`